 • Filter and coil maintenance has a dramatic impact on system performance and service life.
-Dirty filters, coils and fans reduce airflow through the system.
+Dirty filters, coils, and fans reduce airflow through the system.
 This reduces system performance, and can lead to compressor damage if it continues for extended periods of time.

 Filters should be inspected monthly and cleaned or replaced as required by the manufacturer's instructions.
 The coils should be vacuumed or brushed clean at regular intervals as indicated in the manufacturer's instruction booklet.
 The outdoor coil may be cleaned using a garden hose.
-While cleaning filters and coils, look for symptoms of other potential problems such as those described on the following page.
+While cleaning filters and coils, also look for symptoms of other potential problems such as those described below:

-- The fan should be cleaned but the fan motor should only be lubricated if the manufacturer instructions specify this.
-This should be done annually to ensure that the fan provides the airflow required for proper operation.
+- The fan should be cleaned and the fan motor lubricated annually to ensure that it provides the airflow required for proper operation.
 The fan speed should be checked at the same time.
-Incorrect pulley settings, loose fan belts, or incorrect motor speeds in the case of direct drive fans can all contribute to poor performance. - Ductwork should be inspected and cleaned as required to ensure that airflow is not restricted by loose insulation, abnormal buildup of dust, or any other obstacles that occasionally find their way through the grilles. - Be sure that vents and registers are not blocked by furniture, carpets or other items that can block airflow.
+Incorrect pulley settings, loose fan belts, or incorrect motor speeds can all contribute to poor performance. - Ductwork should be inspected and cleaned as required to ensure that airflow is not by loose insulation, abnormal buildup of dust, or any other obstacles which occasionally find their way through the grilles. - Be sure that vents and registers are not blocked by furniture, carpets, or other items that can block airflow.
 As noted earlier, extended periods of inadequate airflow can lead to compressor damage.

-You will need to hire a competent service contractor to do more difficult maintenance such as checking the refrigerant level and making electrical or mechanical adjustments.
+You will need to hire a competent service contractor to do more difficult maintenance such as checking the refrigerant level, and making electrical or mechanical adjustments.